Skip to content

 1776 Cheshire Bridge Rd NE, Atlanta, GA 30324

-Nakato has been a legendary institution in Atlanta for authentic and quality Japanese food for decades.
-In fact, this family-owned and operated restaurant will be celebrating 50 years this year!
+Nakato has been a legendary institution in Atlanta for authentic and quality Japanese food for over 50 years now!
 A lot of their staff have been with them for years and years, and it shows in the stellar service you’ll receive every time.
 You can book one of their private chef’s tatami rooms for an omakase, where you’ll sit in one of their floor pillows and enjoy a multi-course menu prepared by Chef Takeda.
 Nakato needs 48 hours to prep, so make your reservations in advance.

 Sushi Hayakawa – Grilled Black Cod